shrestha-ajay/AjayShrestha.com/README.md

 [comment]: <> (this is a test)

 Welcome to my site.
 My name is Ajay Shrestha.
-I work for Imagen Technologies (Healthcare AI startup in NYC) as an engineer and teach at the University of Bridgeport (CT) as an adjunct faculty.
+I work for Imagen Technologies (Healthcare AI startup in new york city) as an engineer and teach part-time at the University of Bridgeport (CT) as an adjunct faculty.
 I received PhD in machine learning in 2019.
 I am passionate about contineous learning and applying knowledge/experience to solve problems and have a positive impact on the world.

 ## Education & Experience